 There are a number of solutions for optimizing your site for the cloud.
 A site should be built with a clear idea of what an acceptable performance profile is for anonymous and logged in users.
 Establishing this first can drive the site architecture and caching strategy.
 Here are other important steps:

 - Redis Caching: By offsetting database requests using Redis as the caching backend, you can greatly reduce the number of round trips required to build a page.

 - Code/Query Optimization: This may require analysis and refactoring of unwieldy queries or code optimization.
-In these circumstances, tools such as New Relic Pro (included with every site), the slow query log (in the /logs directory), and Devel on Drupal, are valuable tools in determining the root of degraded or inefficient performance.
+In these circumstances, tools such as New Relic Pro, the slow query log (in the /logs directory), and Devel on Drupal, are valuable tools in determining the root of degraded or inefficient performance.